smagnani96/eBPF_TrafficAnalyzer/README.md

 Reading the required features does not lock the map for the dataplane, which can continue monitoring incoming packets.
 This is thanks to an advance swap feature, which allow me to swap the required metric with a new appositely created one, letting the user completely unaware of what is going on.

-While for the "online" scenario these actions are performed both in the *INGRESS* and *EGRESS* data path using shared maps, the "offline" scenario covers all the use cases where the entire traffic (client and server) is reaching the interface of interest, but never leaving it (e.g., using tcpreplay).
-The latter case implements more controls to check whether a specific connection is being tracked with the reversed identifier.

 The map content will later be read and unified using the [dynmon_extractor_ddos.py](./tools/dynmon_extractor_ddos.py) script.

 The methods to heuristically find out which is the server are the following: